gkong88/InsightProjectWithDoteShopping/kafka/config/README.md

 The paths to each config file from this directory is the same relative path to where it should be located in the respective nodes.

+Run loads_config.sh to load all kafka (and related services) config files into their default locations for confluent kafka.